CRAFT: Coaching Reinforcement Learning Autonomously using Foundation Models for Multi-Robot Coordination Tasks: Related Works

-Curriculum learning accelerates RL by structuring training as a sequence of subtasks with increasing difficulty~\cite{portelas2021automatic}.
-It has been shown to improve sample efficiency~\cite{tao2024reverse}, enable the learning of challenging tasks~\cite{portelas2021automatic}, and support multitask learning~\cite{jabri2019unsupervised}.
-While many prior works on curriculum design have relied on trial-and-error of human experts~\cite{manual-n-agent-curriculum, tizero}, more recent efforts have explored leveraging the reasoning capabilities of LLMs for automated curriculum design~\cite{curricullm, eurekaverse, aura}.
+\textbf{Curriculum Learning}.
+Long-horizon RL tasks require agents to discover complex behaviors through sparse and delayed feedback which makes exploration inefficient and unstable.
+Curriculum learning addresses this challenge by decomposing training into a sequence of subtasks with increasing difficulty~\cite{portelas2021automatic}.
+However, designing effective curricula is inherently challenging as it requires decomposing complex tasks into meaningful sequences of subtasks and reasoning about their relative difficulty to ensure a coherent learning progression.
+As a result, many prior approaches to curriculum design rely on extensive trial-and-error by human experts~\cite{manual-n-agent-curriculum,tizero}, which limits their applicability to diverse environments.
+To overcome these limitations, more recent efforts have explored leveraging the reasoning capabilities of LLMs to enable automated curriculum design~\cite{eurekaverse,curricullm,aura}.
 In this work, we extend curricula design with foundation models to multi-agent settings, where reasoning about agent interactions and long-horizon task decomposition is even more critical.